Brownfields Resources

 An overview of brownfield properties and their impact on communities

 A brownfield is a property that may be complicated by the presence or potential presence of hazardous substances, pollutants, or contaminants.
 These properties can be challenging to redevelop due to concerns about liability and cleanup costs.
+Download the guide for a complete overview of the process.

 Educational Videos